mokshjawa/readirect/README.md

 ## Contributing

-- If you think you've found a bug with Smart Readirect, [open an issue](https://github.com/mokshjawa/readirect/issues/new).
+- If you think you've found a bug with Readirect, [open an issue](https://github.com/mokshjawa/readirect/issues/new).